wp-plugins/flexytalk-widget/readme.txt

 Some of our features:

-Please visit [FlexyTalk](http://www.flexytalk.com) to compare live chat plans and sign up
+Please visit [FlexyTalk Live Chat](http://www.flexytalk.com) to compare live chat plans and sign up

 * **Use with any IM / Jabber ready app** on Desktop or Mobile like Pidgin, Adium, Apple Messages / iChat, IM+, Gibberbot, etc. [read more](http://www.flexytalk.com/using-flexytalk-with-flexyim-and-other-clients/)
 * **Cloud based** - Distributed network over 23 data centers around the world